 After Katrina, the Chief’s mother and mentally challenged brother moved back to Arnaudville from St. Bernard Parish after losing everything -- her house, her neighborhood, and her community.
 Due to the stress of the storm and her loss, she passed away several months later.
 His wife, Ginger and young son, James evacuated to Lafayette where his daughter was attending ULL.
 They made the decision to make this a permanent move , and eventually made the move to Arnaudville in 2007 to assume the responsibility of taking care of Ed’s brother and establishing a permanent home for the family.

 Ed’s wife, Ginger is the Executive Director/CEO of the St. Landry-Evangeline United Way, as well as serving as a commissioner on the St. Landry Tourist Commission and board member of the Acadiana Regional Coalition on Homelessness and Housing and St. Landry Community Action, and former member of the Board Development Committee of the Girl Scouts Pines to the Gulf.
 She has also served on the board of the Arnaudville Area Chamber of Commerce, and as ex-officio member of the board of the St. Landry Chamber of Commerce.
 The LeCompte’s daughter, Emily is married to Jeremy Young.
 She is a special ed teacher in St. Martin Parish, and they are the proud parents of twins - a girl and a boy.
-The LeCompte's son, James attended The Magnet Academy of Cultural Arts (MACA) in Opelousas, and is currently in college studying computer science.
+The LeCompte's son, James attended The Magnet Academy of Cultural Arts (MACA) in Opelousas, and is currently employed with ATC Group Services, LLC, an environmental consulting firm.

 After virtually commuting from Arnaudville to Harvey since Katrina, the Chief retired from the Jefferson Parish Sheriff’s Office in October, 2013.
 He joined the family in Arnaudville, where he has fully embraced the country life, the community's various events, activities and culture.
 The LeCompte’s are members of St. Francis Regis Church, where Ed was baptized and made his first communion.